daostack/alchemy/docs/development.md

 There are different ways a developer can use the docker environment for development.

-Probably the most flexible way is to run the services that alchemy depends on in one terminal, and run the alchemy server in a seperate terminal:
+Probably the most flexible way is to run the services that alchemy depends on in one terminal, and run the alchemy server in a separate terminal:

 ```sh
   docker-compose build --no-cache # run this if package.json has changed